Lorenzo Sonego: 2021: Wimbledon fourth round, Masters semifinal, top 25

-2022: Drop in rankings, out of top 50, third ATP title
+2022: Drop in rankings, three Major third rounds, third ATP title

 Sonego started his 2022 season at the Sydney Classic.
 Seeded fifth, he reached the quarterfinals where he lost to top seed and eventual champion, Aslan Karatsev.
 Seeded 25th at the Australian Open, he made it to the third round where he was defeated by Miomir Kecmanović.

 Seeded fourth at the Córdoba Open, Sonego lost in the quarterfinals to sixth seed, last year finalist, and eventual champion, Albert Ramos Viñolas.
 Seeded third at the Argentina Open, he reached the semifinals where he was eliminated by second seed and defending champion, Diego Schwartzman.
 Seeded sixth at the Rio Open, he fell in the second round to qualifier Miomir Kecmanović.
 At the Mexican Open, he lost in the first round to qualifier J. J. Wolf.
 Representing Italy in the Davis Cup tie against Slovakia, Sonego played one match and lost to Filip Horanský.
-In the end, Italy won the tie over Slovakia 3-2.
+In the end, Italy won the tie over Slovakia 3–2.
 Seeded 21st at the Indian Wells Masters, he was ousted from the tournament in the second round by Benjamin Bonzi.
 Seeded 19th at the Miami Open, he lost in the second round to American qualifier Denis Kudla.

 Sonego started his clay-court season at the Monte-Carlo Masters.
 Seeded 16th, he lost in the second round to Laslo Đere.
 Seeded 11th at the Barcelona Open, he was defeated in the third round by eighth seed and eventual finalist, Pablo Carreño Busta.
 In Madrid, he lost in the first round to British wildcard Jack Draper.
 Last year semifinalist at the Italian Open, he lost in a controversial first-round match to 13th seed Denis Shapovalov.
 Due to not defending his semifinalist points from last year, Sonego's ranking fell from 28 to 35.
 Seeded 32nd at the French Open, he reached the third round where he lost to eighth seed and eventual finalist, Casper Ruud, in five sets.

 Sonego began his grass-court season at the BOSS Open in Stuttgart, Germany.
 Seeded sixth, he made it to the quarterfinals where he lost to second seed, compatriot, and eventual champion, Matteo Berrettini.
 At the Queen's Club Championships, he was defeated in the first round by lucky loser Denis Kudla.
 Last year finalist at the Eastbourne International, he fell in the second round to sixth seed and defending champion, Alex de Minaur, in a rematch of previous year's final.
 Seeded 27th at Wimbledon, he reached the third round where he was beaten by second seed, two-time champion, and former world no. 1, Rafael Nadal.

 After Wimbledon, Sonego competed at the Swedish Open.
 He lost in the first round to Aslan Karatsev.
 In Gstaad, Switzerland, he was defeated in the first round by qualifier Juan Pablo Varillas.

 At the 2022 Moselle Open he defeated Alexander Bublik in the final to win his third ATP title.
-As a result he climbed 20 positions up in the top 50 in the rankings to world No. 45 on 26 September 2022.
+As a result, he climbed 20 positions up in the top 50 in the rankings to world No. 45 on 26 September 2022.